-Another common use of hatcheries is mitigation for habitat alteration (e.g. dam construction) or degradation (e.g. thermal increases) by constructing a hatchery that would raise either a native or introduced species for harvest augmentation.
+Mitigation for habitat alteration (e.g. dam construction) or degradation (e.g. thermal increases) often involved constructing a hatchery to raise fish for harvest augmentation.
 Although accepted scientific concepts of the day were considered in developing mitigation projects, they have clearly failed in many cases (NFHRP 1994).
 When mitigation hatcheries were built, the prevailing premise was that hatchery-produced fish of the same species could adequately replace natural reproduction lost when the habitat or access to the habitat was destroyed or changed.
-These policies de-emphasized the importance of appropriate habitat for the maintenance of viable populations (Stickney 1994).
+These policies deemphasized the importance of appropriate habitat for the maintenance of viable populations (Stickney 1994).

-The unreasonable expectations that hatcheries can somehow cure or overcome environmental degradation caused by dams, dewatering, and water pollution have lead to a great deal of confusion.
-Agencies responsible for fisheries resources have oversold this mitigation approach for decades.
+The unreasonable expectations that hatcheries can somehow cure or overcome environmental degradation caused by dams, dewatering, and water pollution have led to a great deal of confusion.
+Many agencies responsible for fisheries resources have oversold this mitigation approach for decades.

 Perhaps the most familiar example of hatchery mitigation is the program carried out by Columbia River Basin salmon hatcheries.
 In the early part of the century as the Columbia River was dammed and spawning habitat reduced, fisheries managers considered hatcheries as the best means to provide mitigation (Stickney 1994).
 As more dams were accompanied by decreased salmon returns to the upstream spawning grounds, mitigation hatcheries proliferated.
 Today, nearly 80 percent of Columbia River salmon (Oncorhynchus sp.) and steelhead (O. mykiss) start life in a mitigation hatchery (BPA 1987).
 In 1993, the National Fish Hatchery system produced over 50 million salmon and steelhead to supplement runs in Idaho, Oregon, and Washington; nearly 2.5 million pounds of fish in all (USFWS 1993b).
 However, as the numbers of hatchery fish increased due to the proliferation of hatcheries, salmon runs continued to decline (Nelson and Bodle 1990; Hilborn 1992).
-The same is true for Atlantic salmon (Salmo salar).
-In terms of mitigation, these programs are generally considered to represent large scale failures (NFHRP 1994).
+The same is true for Atlantic salmon (Salmo salar)(NFHRP 1994).
+In terms of mitigation, these programs are generally considered to represent large scale failures.

 Many programs failed, in part, by not adequately addressing stock identity and genetic concerns (Helle 1981, Larkin 1981).
 Although, the validity of the stock concept in salmonids has been recognized and reconfirmed for more than 40 years, it has not been integrated into the design of most salmonid culture activities (Helle 1981).
 The American Fisheries Society recognized that the "operational unit of concern for effective management" is the stock (genetically distinct units), not the species as a whole (Kapuscinski and Philipp 1988).
-As more information was gathered and tools such as electrophoresis and DNA sequencing became more commonly used to detect differences in stocks, salmon stocks became an ESA issue.
-Under the ESA, a distinct population segment (i.e., stock) may be considered as a "species" and qualify for listing.
-This has resulted in considerable review of salmon hatchery practices and adjustments are ongoing to protect native stocks.
+As more information was gathered and tools such as protein electrophoresis and DNA sequencing became more commonly used to detect differences in stocks, salmon stocks became an ESA issue.
+Under the ESA, a distinct population segment (i.e., stock) may be considered a "species" and qualify for listing.
+This resulted in considerable review of salmon hatchery practices and adjustments are ongoing to protect native stocks.

-The stocking of nonanadromous salmonids has taken place on a less coordinated scale through both state and federal programs.
+The stocking of nonanadromous salmonids has taken place on a less coordinated scale through state, tribal, and federal programs.
 Successes and failures have been less thoroughly documented.
-Hatcheries have been instrumental in establishing populations of several strains of cutthroat trout (Gresswell 1988).
+Hatcheries have been instrumental in establishing populations of several sub-species of cutthroat trout (Gresswell 1988).
 In Montana, a large number of self-sustaining Yellowstone cutthroat trout (Oncorhynchus clarki bouvieri) and westslope cutthroat trout (Oncorhynchus clarki lewisi) populations have been started by stocking hatchery fish in isolated, historically fishless, mountain lake watersheds.
 In many cases the populations were established with only one introduction.
-While these programs have benefitted anglers, the full biological implications of stocking fish in fishless waters are not clear.
+While these programs benefitted anglers, the full biological implications of stocking fish in fishless waters are not clear.